 Berlin-Brandenburg BER Airport is a strange Place.
 Somehow it fits perfectly to Berlin.
 Berlin is such a diverse place with lots of history and the culture is constantly evolving.
 Berlin is lively, quirky, and there is always someone else around.
 It’s really rare to be in a place or street with no one else.
 Except for Berlin’s abandoned BER Airport.
 Planned several years ago BER should reduce the air traffic of Berlin-Tegel TXL Airport which is close to the City.
-Due to several fails during the planning process the Airport is theoretically finished, from the outside, but the inside is a total mess.
-Currently there is a opening date somewhere in 2018, this may change any week/month.
-Some already suggest the best solution would be to built everything new from scratch.
+Due to several failures during the planning process, the Airport is theoretically finished, from the outside, but the inside is a total mess.
+Currently, there is an opening date somewhere in 2018, this may change any week/month.
+Some already suggest the best solution would be to build everything completely new from scratch.
 Berlin’s abandoned BER Airport is not a typical Sightseeing Tip, but absolutely worth if you have some extra free time.

 How to get to BER Airport Berlin